ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

 - `instance`
  - `adapter` - name of adapter
  - `allowDeactivate` - if true.
 Additional option "deactivate" is shown
+ - `long` - value will look like `system.adapter.ADAPTER.0` and not `ADAPTER.0`
+ - `short` - value will look like `0` and not `ADAPTER.0`

 - `chips` - user can enter the word, and it will be added (see cloud => services => White list)

-- `!alive` - just indication if the instance is alive, and it could be used in "hidden" and "disabled" (will not be saved in config)
+- `alive` - just indication if the instance is alive, and it could be used in "hidden" and "disabled" (will not be saved in config)
+  - `instance` - check if the instance is alive.
+If not defined, it will be used current instance.
+You can use `${data.number}` pattern in the text.
+  - `textAlive` - default text is `Instance %s is alive`, where %s will be replaced by `ADAPTER.0`.
+  - `textNotAlive` - default text is `Instance %s is not alive`, where %s will be replaced by `ADAPTER.0`.

   Just text: Instance is running, Instance is not running